 Why it's important: Analyst Tenure is a measure of analyst experience.
-Almost every metric related to Service Desk Price and quality is impacted by the level of experience the analysts have.
+Almost every metric related to Enterprise Service Desk cost and quality is impacted by the level of experience the analysts have.

 Key correlations: Analyst Tenure is strongly correlated with the following metrics: